KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Dependencies

 Written against the glTF 2.0 spec.
-This extension depends on KHR_texture_ktx.
-This extension may use KHR_texture_basisu or KHR_texture_float_bc6h to support compressed texture formats.

 ## Overview
-This extension provides the ability to define environment light contribution to a glTF using KTX v2 images, as defined by KHR_texture_ktx, and irradiance coefficients.
+This extension provides the ability to define environment light contribution to a glTF using KTX v2 images and irradiance coefficients.
 The extension provide two ways of supplying environmental light contribution.
 Image-based by means of a cubemap and irradiance by means of spherical harmonics.

 The environment light cubemap can be seen as capturing the directed specular conntribution as well as the reflections.
-The irradiance coefficients contain the non-directed light contribution from the scene.
+The irradiance coefficients contain the non-directed light contribution from the scene, these may be supplied or can be calculated by the implementations.

 This extension can be used on it's own - ie a glTF asset with only environment map data - for a usecase where the environmental light needs to be distributed.
 It may also be used together with model data, for usecases where a model shall be displayed in a controlled environment.